Hdoc1509/dev-challenges/01-button-component/README.md

 - Integrate easily `BEM` and `React.js` with `classnames`
 - Use `Material Icons` for a web project
+- Use CSS `custom properties` for re-calculate easily properties values

 ## How To Use